 What should you pay for portfolio advice?

-Most financial advisors don’t hold themselves accountable for the performance of their portfolio against a benchmark index.
+Most financial advisors who tell you they can pick funds that will outperform the market don’t hold themselves accountable for the performance of their portfolio against a benchmark index.

 And as you are paying extra for active funds and portfolio advice, the net return should be openly examined and discussed at review time.

-The bottom line is this: many financial advisors ongoing fees are based on portfolio management so make sure they are providing a return that covers the extra costs, when compared to a passive portfolio that doesn’t require the same level of maintenance (such as a portfolio of index funds).
+The bottom line is this: many financial advisor’s ongoing fees are based on the idea (or illusion) that they are managing your portfolio.
+So make sure they are providing a return that covers the extra costs, when compared to a passive portfolio that doesn’t require the same level of maintenance (such as a portfolio of index or passively managed funds).

 What does your advisor do to manage a portfolio of funds?

 Your advisor probably charges an annual fee to ‘manage’ your portfolio of funds.
 They will use independent (or in-house) research that will alert them when a fund becomes poorly rated and is likely to underperform.
 Unless there is an urgent need to switch out of a fund, you are not likely to be told to move until your annual review.
 For those advisors that do trade regularly, most underperform the average market return.

 For this, many advisors charge $3,000-4,000 p.a.
 I’ve seen financial planners charging over $10,000 p.a. for an ongoing service that doesn’t amount to much more than a portfolio performance snapshot every 6 months – with no analysis or justification for the extra ongoing fees.

 Two weeks ago, I spoke to James, a retired Sydney-sider who has a portfolio of about 20 actively managed funds.
 This high number of funds suggests that James’ advisor isn’t confident which fund managers will perform well.
 That advisor is essentially hedging his bets and has ultimately recommended a portfolio that will perform close to the market average (index).
 But for a far greater expense to James.